 After breakfast, a panoramic tour of Toronto ensures you’ll see this wonderful metropolis and its skyline in full view.
 We’ll drive by Toronto City Hall, the Eaton Center, and more, before visiting the pedestrian-only Distillery Historic District, then drive by the Hockey Hall of Fame.

 Today we'll explore Kingston, known as the "Limestone City" for its historic architecture and charm.
-You'll experience this city in the best way, via a hop-on/hop-off narrated trolley tour.
-The included stops will offer a look at all of the city's most well-known visitor destinations, including the Canadian Penitentiary Museum, Queen’s University's Agnes Etherington Art Centre, Pumphouse Museum, Bellevue House, Kingston City Hall, and Market Square.
+You'll experience this city in the best way, via a hop-on/hop-off narrated coach tour.
+The possible stops will offer a look at all of the city's most well-known visitor destinations, including the Canadian Penitentiary Museum, Queen’s University's Agnes Etherington Art Centre, Pumphouse Museum, Bellevue House, Kingston City Hall, and Market Square.
 Later we'll visit the downtown shopping area for a brief stroll and finish our tour at Fort Henry.
+Some sites and other attractions are not open year-round, or 7 days a week.
+In the case that one or more are closed, we will visit an alternative site.
 Fort Henry is a 19th century British military base, complete with period equipment, museum, and even garrison parades.
 There will be an interactive tour and lunch at the fort before returning to the ship.

 Spend a day in a historic Canadian village